 I understand your greatest fear in hiring me is how much it’s going to cost. Â To lessen that concern, I provide this information about how my fees are structured. Â Fees for each matter vary depending on specific issues and facts; the following should provide some basis for understanding how you are billed.

 Common sense – and the Texas rules of professional conduct – require fees be reasonable. Â The rules list relevant factors in determining the fee, including the time involved and the difficulty of the issue, the experience of the attorney, etc. Â Also, an attorney must provide competent representation and explain matters sufficiently to permit you to make informed decisions regarding the representation.

 These requirements are met in three ways. Â First, my practice is limited to those areas of law in which I have competence. Â If you need assistance beyond my capability I will refer you to capable counsel!

 Second, I provide a brief initial telephone consultation without charge. Â This enables me to learn more quickly what you need and whether I can help you. Â We might then engage in an â€śin personâ€ť consultation during which we discuss the likely legal and financial considerations so you can make an “informed decision” whether to proceed further.
-In litigation matters, the fee for this consultation is $200 in advance; for non-litigation matters, the fee is $75.00 in advance for the first half-hour.
+In litigation matters, the fee for this initial consultation is $200 in advance for the first hour; for non-litigation matters, the fee is $75.00 in advance for the first half-hour.

 By the way, if you cannot drive downtown and taxi or bus is not appropriate, we can meet at your location (whether at home, hospital or elsewhere).
-Depending on the particular matter and practice area, this service is provided at no extra charge.
+Depending on the particular matter and practice area, this service may be provided at no extra charge.

 Third, if there is mutual agreement to proceed, the scope of the representation is documented in a written engagement agreement, along with the fee basis (Fixed Fee or Hourly) and any special requirements of the matter.